THE ULTIMATE

 DISPOSABLE BAGS

-Having a stash of biodegradable bags is good to have on hand for collecting and carrying out trash on the trails and when we’re on the go.
+Having a stash of biodegradable bags on hand is good for collecting and carrying out trash on the trails, and for when you’re on the go.

 FIRST AID

-We’ll have all this stuff on hand, but make sure you have a compact kit with Neosporin, bug spray, band-aids, moleskin, duct tape, anti-septic, etc. We like this one because it’s lightweight, waterproof, and has everything you might need.
+Our guides and GALs always carry comprehensive kits, but make sure you have a compact kit with Neosporin, bug spray, band-aids, moleskin, duct tape, anti-septic, etc. We like this one because it’s lightweight and waterproof.

 Toilet Kit

-Sometimes nature calls when we’re not near a bathroom, so having a toilet kit is necessary!
+Sometimes nature calls when we’re not near a toilet, so having a kit with the essentials is necessary!
 This includes a Kula cloth, a small amount of toilet paper, and compostable bags to pack out your toilet paper.
 You should keep this all in your daypack inside a small dry bag.

 SUNSCREEN + LIPSCREEN